Social Aspects of Recovery

 The core social element of the St. Gregory Recovery Program© is community reinforcement.
-Guests spend the majority of their program together in community in either our men’s or women’s residential facility, and a majority of clinical sessions take place in small groups.
+Guests spend the majority of their program together in community in our facility, and a majority of clinical sessions take place in small groups.
 Working alongside people who are working to achieve similar goals provides incredibly valuable community reinforcement and support.
 Our guests frequently cite this supportive community as one of the most helpful parts of their recovery.

 Natural satisfaction is important to life in recovery.
-We have dedicated, clinically-trained staff who engage our guests in social activities with a focus spending time in a way that is both constructive and enjoyable.
-Various planned outings to engage in activities such as swimming, bowling, hiking, and many more emphasize the broad range of opportunities available for sober fun.
+We have dedicated staff who engage our guests in social activities with a focus spending time in a way that is both constructive and enjoyable.
+Various planned outings to engage in activities that emphasize the broad range of opportunities available for sober fun.

 The ultimate aim of our activities programming is to empower our guests to identify and to experience natural satisfaction in order to constructively use their time in the face of boredom and isolation.
 Boredom is one of the most significant triggers for relapse, so learning to deal with it effectively is an important skill for lasting recovery.
 We leave regular blocks of time unscheduled in order to provide a safe environment in which our guests can learn to manage and to cope with boredom.